FA25SE050-RogueLearn/RogueLearn.BMAD.Documentation/mermaid-diagrams/erd/physical/social-service-physical.md

         json metadata "Additional activity-specific data"
     }

+    party_stash_items {
+        uuid id PK "Unique identifier for a shared note" uuid party_id FK "FK to the party" uuid original_note_id FK "FK to Quests Service: notes table" uuid shared_by_user_id FK "FK to User Service: user_profiles table" text title "Title of the note"
+        json content "The rich text content of the note" text tags "Array of tags"
+        timestamp shared_at "Timestamp when shared"
+        timestamp updated_at "Last update timestamp"
+    }

     guilds {
         uuid id PK "Primary key for the guild" text name "Name of the guild"